arnavgautam/TreeHacks2015/Demos/Demo-MobileServices/Demo.md

 #### Creating a Mobile Service and Registering your Apps in Azure AD ####

 1. In the [Management Portal](http://manage.windowsazure.com/) create a new Mobile Service.
-You can choose between a new Free Database or an existing one.
+You can choose between a new Free Database and an existing one.
 Make sure the **.NET (PREVIEW)** option is selected for the **Backend** drop-down list.

 	![Creating a Mobile Service](Images/creating-a-mobile-service.png?raw=true)